 When a parrot is molting, it simply means that the bird’s circadian clock is saying that it is once again time to overhaul its plumage, replacing old and worn-out feathers with sparkling new ones that ensure the parrot will be able to fly effectively and stay protected from the elements.

-But this means that molting can last weeks to months, lengthening a period in which your parrot may appear sad, stressed or overly cranky.
+But this means that molting can last weeks to months.
+Lengthening a period in which your parrot may appear sad, stressed or overly cranky.
 These changes in mood and personality are partly because parrots that are molting in the wild need to be hypervigilant for any threats.
-Lethargy can also arise due to the fact that the growing of many new feathers along with the required preening can take up to 30 percent more energy than the bird normally consumes.
+Lethargy can also arise because the growth of many new feathers along with the required preening can take up to 30 percent more energy than the bird normally consumes.

 This means that getting the right parrot food during your bird’s molting period is especially important.
 Macaw molting and African grey molting often lead to iodine deficiency.
-This can be addressed by feeding your bird premium parrot food that with ingredients such as kelp.
-This will not only helps to boost deficient iodine levels but also includes such essential nutrients as magnesium, calcium, phosphorous, iron, potassium and vitamins A through E. Due to the nutrition-intense processes involved in the formation of new feathers, all of these nutrients can easily be depleted to dangerously low levels while a parrot is molting.
-But it should be noted that increasing a bird’s total parrot food intake by as much as 25 percent throughout the molting period may be required as parrots simply need far more raw calories to adequately form new plumage.
+This can be addressed by feeding your bird premium parrot food with ingredients such as kelp.
+This will not only help to boost deficient iodine levels but also includes such essential nutrients as magnesium, calcium, phosphorous, iron, potassium and vitamins A through E. Due to the nutrition-intense processes involved in the formation of new feathers.
+All of these nutrients can easily deplete to dangerously low levels while a parrot is molting.
+But it should note that increasing a bird’s total parrot food intake by as much as 25 percent.
+Throughout the molting period may be required as parrots simply need far more raw calories to adequately form new plumage.

 Caring for your parrot during its molting period

 During the molting process, parrots will grow a large number of pin feathers.
-These are are stubbly feathers that are both venous and innervated.
+These are stubbly feathers that are both venous and innervated.
 These pin feathers will eventually grow to replace the bird’s full plumage.
 But in the meantime, they are often highly sensitive and may be susceptible to puncture.
 Careful attention must be paid to birds that are in the early stages of molting.
-This is where many pin feathers are present, because these feathers are veined, and any injury to one of these proto-feathers can quickly lead to life-threatening blood loss.
+This is where many pin feathers are present because these feathers are vein.
+And any injury to one of these proto-feathers can quickly lead to life-threatening blood loss.

 This is another reason why it is so important to try to minimize the stress that your parrot experiences throughout the molting period.
 Stressed birds are more likely to peck or overgroom their feathers.
 Puncturing a venous pin feather can quickly lead to a life-threatening emergency.
 This is why any sign of blood on your bird during the molting process should be immediately diagnosed.
-If the problem cannot be resolved through the quick and total removal of the pin feather at its root, the parrot should be taken immediately to see a veterinarian.
+If the problem does not resolve through the quick and total removal of the pin feather at its root, the parrot should take immediately to see a veterinarian.

 Overall, giving extra attention to your parrot throughout its molting period can help relieve the bird’s stress.
 It helps to keep in mind that any change in your pet’s personality is the transient result of a stressful once-or-twice per year event and that your parrot will likely return to its normal, jovial routine when the molting process has completed.